 - Difficulty: Easy

 Starting at the West End of Roy’s Bay (near #thatwanakatree) this is a very easy lakeside track that passes famous sights like the aforementioned #thatwanakatree and Rippon Winery.
-Waterfall Creek Track is walking distance from Wanaka township to the starting point at Roy’s Bay – just follow the lakeside track towards the Wanaka tree.
+The Waterfall Creek Track is within walking distance from Wanaka township to the starting point at Roy’s Bay – just follow the lakeside track towards the Wanaka tree.

 Your first stop once setting off from Roy’s Bay should be Wanaka Station Park.
 This is the perfect spot for a picnic!
 The track follows Lake Wanaka’s western shores until you reach #thatwanakatree.
-The track passes Rippon Vineyard and finally to Waterfall Creek which has great views of Ruby Island.
+The track passes Rippon Vineyard and finally to Waterfall Creek, which has great views of Ruby Island.

-Extend your walk or bike ride and continue on the Glendhu Bay Track (which I mention below!)
+It’s a very easy track and is stroller and bike-friendly.
+Plus, you can also extend your walk or bike ride and continue on the Glendhu Bay Track (which I mention below!).

 13. Eely Point Track

-- Distance: up to 1 km (0.6 miles)
+- Distance: Up to 1 km (0.6 miles)

-- Time Needed: approx. 30 minutes return
+- Time Needed: Approx. 30 minutes return

 - Difficulty: Easy

-This next hike in Wanaka is easily the shortest and easiest trail to undertake.
-The Eely Point Track is located in Eely Point Reserve a short walk from town.
+This next hike in Wanaka is easily the shortest and most straightforward trail on this list!
+As the name suggests, the Eely Point Track is located in Eely Point Reserve, a short walk from town.
 To get here from Wanaka, follow the lake past the Marina until you reach the signposted Eely Point.
-It will take you about 20 minutes each way and is a very flat, very easy walk that’s well signposted from Wanaka township.

-A further 5 minutes walk from Eely Point will get you to Bremner Bay, a popular local swimming spot.
+A further 5-minute walk from Eely Point will get you to Bremner Bay, a popular local swimming spot.
 After, you can actually continue walking all the way to Beacon Point (pictured above).
 I love this small beach area and the stroll through the reserve and along the lake is beautiful.

 14. Glendhu Bay Track